-Child Welfare PAC Canada is working with any post-secondary partners in Canada who wish to increase social mobility for current and former foster kids.
+Child Welfare PAC Canada is working with partners across Canada to increase education opportunities and social mobility for current and former foster kids.

 Click below for feature videos